Sports coaching - host organisation

 • Someone who can act as a verifier for practical evidence if needed

-• Internet/device access for online facilitated sessions and to capture video evidence.
+• Internet and device access for online facilitated sessions and to capture video evidence.

 The two agreements your club will sign

-Te Mahi Ako delivers programmes in a workplace learning model.
+Te Mahi Ako delivers programmes using a workplace learning model.
 To enrol a coach, two documents are required.
-These are simple, digital, and take only a few minutes:
+These are simple and take only a few minutes:

 1. Volunteer Relationship Agreement